-Bratislava is the capital of the Slovak Republic and is the largest city in Slovakia with more than 450,000 inhabitants.
-It is one of Europe’s youngest metropolises and is still developing dynamically.
-Contemporary Bratislava offers a wide range of cultural activities, entertainment, as well as sports and recreational activities in the city or in the vicinity.
-It is a popular destination for culture lovers as well as good food and wine grown in the nearby Little Carpathians.
+Bratislava is the capital of the Slovak Republic and the largest city in Slovakia with more than 475,000 thousand inhabitants.
+It is one of the youngest European metropolises and still developing with great dynamics.
+Contemporary Bratislava offers a wealth of opportunities for cultural activities, entertainment, as well as sports and recreational activities within the city or in the surrounding area.
+It is a popular destination for lovers of culture as well as good food and wine, which is produced in the nearby Little Carpathians.

-The main landmarks of the city include Bratislava Castle, which towers the Danube river.
-From the courtyard there is a wonderful view of a large part of Bratislava.
-The gardens around the castle are suitable for walking and relaxing after a busy day.
+One of the main landmarks of the city is Bratislava Castle which towers over the Danube.
+You can enjoy a magnificent view of a large area of the city from its courtyard.
+The gardens around the castle are ideal for walks and relaxation after a long busy day.

-Near the castle stands the St. Martin’s Cathedral, the coronation cathedral of the Austro-Hungarian monarchs.
-It is an unmistakable historic landmark of Bratislava, located within easy reach of the ancient winding streets in the historic city center.
-Lovers of history and sacred art should not miss the opportunity to see this cathedral not only from outside but also from inside.
+Not far from the castle stands St. Martin’s Cathedral, the coronation cathedral of the Austro-Hungarian rulers from the time of the monarchy.
+It is an impressive historical landmark of Bratislava, located within easy reach of the ancient winding streets in the historic centre of the city.
+Lovers of history and sacred art should not miss the opportunity to see this cathedral not only from the outside, but also explore it from the inside.

-Michael’s Gate is the only existing gateway from the four original gates to the Old Town of Bratislava.
-It is through this gate that people enter the heart of the city continuously since the 14th century.
-An exceptional part of the original Bratislava fortification is also a gem of several building styles.
-The ascent to the tower provides a wonderful circular view of Bratislava and its surroundings.
-There are plenty of great restaurants, cafés and bars near the tower.
+Michael’s Gate is the only existing gate of the four original entrance gates to the Old Town of Bratislava.
+It is through this very gate that people have been entering the heart of the city continuously since the 14th century.
+An exceptional part of the original Bratislava fortification, it is also a jewel combining several building styles.
+The climb up the tower provides a magnificent circular view of Bratislava and its surroundings.
+There are many excellent restaurants, cafes and bars in the vicinity of the tower.

 Observation tower, bar and restaurant.
-All this includes one of the symbols of Bratislava – the SNP bridge with the UFO observation tower.
-95 meters above the surface of the Danube you can enjoy an interesting menu with friendly service.
-Above the restaurant there is a viewing terrace with an amazing panorama of Bratislava.
+All this is included in one of the famous symbols of Bratislava – Most SNP – the Bridge of the Slovak National Uprising with a UFO Lookout Tower.
+95 metres above the Danube you can enjoy an intriguing menu with friendly service.
+Above the restaurant there is an observation deck offering a stunning panorama of the city of Bratislava.